Mental Health Counselling & Therapy Services in Edmonton

 Depression & Mood Disorders

 Depression is the most common reason Edmonton patients consult us.
-Our physicians prescribe SSRI/SNRI medication, monitor response, and pair pharmacotherapy with psychotherapy referrals — bridging the gap between psychiatric assessment and ongoing community counselling.
+Our doctors prescribe SSRI/SNRI medication, monitor response, and pair pharmacotherapy with psychotherapy referrals — bridging the gap between psychiatric assessment and ongoing community counselling.

 ADHD Assessment & Management for Edmonton Adults